toledo60/ggDoE/README.md

     Warning in citation("ggDoE"): no date field in DESCRIPTION file of package 'ggDoE'

+    Warning in citation("ggDoE"): could not determine year for 'ggDoE' from package DESCRIPTION file

     To cite package 'ggDoE' in publications use:

-      Toledo Luna J (2023). _ggDoE: Modern Graphs for Design of Experiments with 'ggplot2'_.
+      Toledo Luna J (????). _ggDoE: Modern Graphs for Design of Experiments with 'ggplot2'_.
 R package version 0.7.9,
       <https://ggdoe.netlify.app>.